If your team needs process

-Spryn is built for small, serious engineering teams that care about execution more than process.
-It gives each sprint one place to live, with clear visibility into what's moving, what's stuck, and who owns it—without ceremonies, reports, or workflow theatre.
+Spryn is built for small, serious engineering teams that care about delivery more than process.
+One place for each sprint — what's moving, what's stuck, who owns it.
+No ceremonies.
+No reports.
+No theatre.

 Execution is the strategy.
 Process is optional.